nick8592/Dataset-for-Image-Colorization/README.md

 # Dataset Preparation and Augmentation for Image Colorization

 This repository contains Python scripts for preparing and augmenting the COCO 2017 dataset for image colorization tasks.
 The `download_dataset.sh` script downloads the dataset, followed by `dataset_filter.py` which refines the dataset by removing images with low color variation.
 Then, `dataset_prepare.py` filters removed images and pushes modified datasets to Hugging Face Hub.
-Finally, `augment_captions.py` adds randomized colorization prompts to captions, enhancing dataset diversity.

 ## Requirements

 1. Download the COCO 2017 dataset by running `download_dataset.sh`.